prowler-cloud/prowler/docs/tutorials/quick-inventory.md

 ![Quick Inventory Example](../img/quick-inventory.jpg)

+## Objections
-> The inventorying process is done with `resourcegroupstaggingapi` calls (except for the IAM resources which are done with Boto3 API calls.)
+The inventorying process is done with `resourcegroupstaggingapi` calls which means that only resources they have or have had tags will appear (except for the IAM and S3 resources which are done with Boto3 API calls).